billionsjoel/budgety/README.md

 ## Getting Started

-- Make sure I have Ruby installed in Ir system.
+- Make sure you have Ruby installed in your system.
 - I can install it [here](https://www.ruby-lang.org/en/documentation/installation/).

-Clone this repository by running `https://github.com/billionsjoel/budgety.git` in Ir command line.
+Clone this repository by running `https://github.com/billionsjoel/budgety.git` in your command line.

 Navigate to the repository by running `cd budgety`.